What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 What is a flat fee MLS listing service?

-A flat fee MLS is a limited service that helps sellers get their FSBO homes on the local multiple listing service (MLS).
-The MLS is a private directory of for-sale homes that real estate professionals use to share home details with each other.
+A flat fee MLS is a limited service that helps sellers get their FSBO homes on the local MLS, a private directory of for-sale homes that real estate professionals use to share home details with each other.

 Because the local MLS is one of the best ways to market your home to potential buyers and get maximum exposure, it’s vital to list your home on the local MLS.

-Although typically only licensed real estate agents can access and post listings on a local MLS, there are a number of different services that provide MLS services for a flat fee.
-These flat fee MLS companies enable FSBO sellers to bypass the traditional agent and get their home included on the MLS.
+Although typically only licensed real estate agents can access and post listings on a local MLS, some companies provide MLS services for a flat fee.
+These flat fee MLS companies enable FSBO sellers to bypass the traditional agent and get their homes included in the MLS.

 Is a flat fee MLS listing service the right choice for me?